-Fennel is a plump green bulb with a mild anise flavor that is a member of the parsley family.
+Fennel, a plump green bulb with a mild anise flavor, is a member of the parsley family.
 There are three types of fennel: bitter and sweet which are used for herbs, and Florence fennel that provides a vegetable in the form of a bulb.
 Florence fennel is also known as finocchio, which is the general Italian word for fennel.
 Finocchio was developed in Italy during the 17th century and is often used to distinguish fennel grown for the bulb versus varieties grown for seed.

 Keep fennel refrigerated in a plastic bag, but try to use it sooner than later, as it tends to dry out quickly and the outer layers will brown.

 Visit this page for tips on storing and drying herbs.